Cheukting/py03_101/README.md

 I am sure pyproject.toml is familiar to most of you.
 It holds the Python library information of the Python library that we are building.

 For Cargo.toml, it stores the build settings for compiling the Rust crate that can be access by Python.
+Including the following:

+* [package] — Defines a package.
+* name — The name of the package.
+* version — The version of the package.
+* edition — The Rust edition.
+* [lib] — Library target settings.
+* name — The name of the target.
+* crate-type — The crate types to generate.
+* [dependencies] — Package library dependencies.

 Let's spend a few minute to inspect the two files.

+*(Please make sure you are using the right version os PyO3, in this workshop we are using version __0.21.2__)*

 ## Different between Python and Rust